Are you a domestic Australian student:

 1. Check with your College/Faculty if you still have an elective left in your current degree.

-(Registration has been extended to 1 October 2018.
+(Registration closes on 15 May 2019.
 Please register asap as spots are limited.)

 3. Await confirmation of your application and your enrolment in HUM107 at UTAS, together with advice about next steps.